-We construct from chiral effective field theory two- and three-body forces a microscopic global nucleon-nucleus optical potential suitable for reactions involving radioactive isotopes.
-Within the improved local density approximation and without any adjustable parameters, we begin by computing local proton and neutron optical potentials for 1800 target nuclei in the mass range 12 < A < 242 and for energies between
+We develop for the first time a microscopic global nucleon-nucleus optical potential with quantified uncertainties suitable for analyzing nuclear reaction experiments at next-generation rare-isotope beam facilities.
+Within the improved local density approximation and without any adjustable parameters, we begin by computing proton-nucleus and neutron-nucleus optical potentials from a set of five nuclear forces from chiral effective field theory for 1800 target nuclei in the mass range

 We formulate microscopic neutron-nucleus optical potentials from many-body perturbation theory based on chiral two- and three-body forces.
 The neutron self-energy is first calculated in homogeneous matter to second order in perturbation theory, which gives the central real and imaginary terms of the optical potential.
 The real spin-orbit term is calculated separately from the density matrix expansion using the same chiral interaction as in the self-energy.
 Finally, the full neutronnucleus optical potential is derived within the improved local density approximation utilizing mean field models consistent with the chiral nuclear force employed.
 We compare the results of the microscopic calculations to phenomenological models and experimental data up to projectile energies of E = 200 MeV.
 Experimental elastic differential scattering cross sections and vector analyzing powers are generally well reproduced by the chiral optical potential, but we find that total cross sections are overestimated at high energies.